Roger de Birthorpe: Last years

 His plea for the restitution of his property was not successful in the short run, but he returned to Lincolnshire about 1330.
-He seems to have been restored to favour, and he sat on at least two commissions of oyer and terminer.
-There is a suggestion that he had regained possession of Birthorpe by 1344: possibly after the death of Henry de Beaumont in 1340 his son John, Baron Beaumont failed to establish his title.
-Birthorpe passed to the Deyncourt family soon afterwards, which suggests that neither Roger nor his brothers had any issue.
+He seems to have been restored to royal favour, and he sat on at least two commissions of oyer and terminer.
+It seems clear that he had regained possession of Birthorpe by 1340: it appears from the later testimony of William Dreyncourt that after the death of Henry de Beaumont in 1340 his son John, Baron Beaumont (died 1342) failed to establish his title to Birthorpe.